Thank you for reading our post, please rate this article at the end.

 - Refraining from running your air conditioner for extended periods would be best.
 This is because it slows down the air conditioner.

 - Try to stagger your appliances; for example, use heavy appliances at night when you don’t need your air conditioner as much.
-Not running all your appliances simultaneously can help your generator run smoothly and effectively.
+Not running all your appliances at the same time can help your generator run smoothly and efficiently.

 This video has been included to clarify the topic.
 Credit goes to msfirefighter662